zarinplus/docs/README.md

 ### Verify Transaction

 After the buyers make the payments with their points, We redirect them to the `success` URL you previously provided to us.
 Now you should verfiy the payment transaction.
-Please watch [sample codes](https://github.com/emtiyaz-app/samplecodes/tree/master/php/payment)

 	http://www.mystore.com/success/?authority={authority}